 In our recent empirical study on Marketing Performance Management, we found that companies using technologies not built for marketing planning, 80% report flat to negative revenue growth.

 3) Run Vs. Do

-It’s important to separate the two core functions of marketing, Run and Do, otherwise known as strategy and execution or Marketing Performance Management and Marketing Activities.
+It’s important to separate the two core functions of marketing: Run and Do.
+These functions are otherwise known as strategy and execution, or Marketing Performance Management and Marketing Activities.

 Run Marketing includes planning, investing, and measuring results.